Understanding Cooperative Or No-Court Divorce

 The traditional venue for obtaining a divorce is in the courts.
 But a new trend is emerging.
-More and more couples are participating in collaborative divorce, which is also known as a no-court divorce.
+More and more couples are participating in collaborative or cooperative divorce, which is also known as a no-court divorce.

 The spouses can use the professionals as much or as little as they like.
 The therapist can help increase communication between spouses and with their children.
 The financial specialist values assets such as stock options, pensions and business interests.

 Contested And Uncontested Divorce In Sonoma And Santa Rosa